daffainfo/ctf-writeup/ICSJWG CTF 2023/Windows Pane - 2/README.md

 ## How to Solve?
 Unzip the zip file first, and you will see a lot of prefetch files.
 But there is 1 file called `B@CKD00R.EXE-7CB4E6DE.pf` that has caught my attention

 So to parse the `pf` file, you can use [PECmd](https://github.com/EricZimmerman/PECmd) tools or `Prefetch Explorer Command Line`.
-And here is the command that I used to parse the `B@CKD00R.EXE-7CB4E6DE.pf`
+And here is the command I used to parse the `B@CKD00R.EXE-7CB4E6DE.pf`

 ```
 .\PECmd.exe -f '\Prefetch\Prefetch\B@CKD00R.EXE-7CB4E6DE.pf'